Deutsche Bank settles L.A. claims on foreclosure blight

-FRANKFURT (Reuters) - Deutsche Bank said it has settled a lawsuit with the U.S. city of Los Angeles that accused the bank of allowing hundreds of foreclosed properties to deteriorate into slum conditions and destabilize communities.
+FRANKFURT, June 29 (Reuters) - Deutsche Bank said it has settled a lawsuit with the U.S. city of Los Angeles that accused the bank of allowing hundreds of foreclosed properties to deteriorate into slum conditions and destabilise communities.

 “Deutsche Bank is not contributing any funds toward the settlement,” it said, without disclosing any financial details.